State Criminal History

 • To meet state requirement for certain industries (eg: health care workers)

-Search turnaround time: 1 - 3 business days
+1 – 3 business days

 Q. What sources do you use?
 I am legally required to use a specific state source.

 A. Most of our statewide sources are either state criminal repositories or archives maintained by state police.
 We have several searches that meet state requirements for the use of specific sources.
-We’re happy to recommend a solution for your organization.
+We’re happy to customize a solution for your organization.

 Q. How do I know I have the most up-to-date, complete information from my statewide criminal search?